SindriaInc/XPipe/Academy/xpipe-password/docs/setup.md

-When adding a feature to XPipe, clone the `springboot27-starter` repo at https://github.com/lucapitzoi/springboot27-starter to use as a template project to implement a solution.
+When adding a feature to XPipe, clone the `springboot27-starter` repo at https://github.com/lucapitzoi/springboot27-starter to use as a template project to implement a service.

 Move into the cloned repo, and follow the steps below to continue the setup

-## Config setup
+## Env setup

-- Create a copy of the `.env.local` file, name it `.env`.
+- Create a copy of the .env.local file, name it .env `cp .env.local .env`
-- Open `.env` and modify the split path at lines 6 and 48 according to your project path.
+- Open **.env** and modify the split path at lines 6 and 48 according to your project path.
 - Modify the Network Configuration to make sure the service is using free network addresses

-- Create a copy of the `docker-compose.local.yml` file, name it `docker-compose.yml`
-- Open `docker-compose.yml` and make sure the ports used are not occupied.
-- Set the network name at line 59 as `"vpc_xpipe"`
+Network addresses use the following standard:

+since this is a /24 network, we only take the last byte into consideration to subdivide the network

+- xx.xx.xx.1 - xx.xx.xx.99 are used by Core services
+- xx.xx.xx.100 - xx.xx.xx.199 are used by non-Core services
+- xx.xx.xx.200 and on are used by databases, the last digit of the last byte(10) of the address of a given database should match the last byte of the address of its service.

+Example: `172.16.10.6` : `172.16.10.206`

 ## IDE setup